aruyu/installROSXavier/README.md

  -p | --package &lt;packagename&gt;  ROS package to install
                                Multiple Usage allowed
                                The first package should be a base package.
-One of the following: ros-melodic-ros-base
+One of the following: ros-noetic-ros-base
-                                 ros-melodic-desktop
+                                 ros-noetic-desktop
-                                 ros-melodic-desktop-full
+                                 ros-noetic-desktop-full
  </pre>

-Default is ros-melodic-ros-base if no packages are specified.
+Default is ros-noetic-ros-base if no packages are specified.

 Example Usage:

-$ ./installROS.sh -p ros-melodic-desktop -p ros-melodic-rgbd-launch
+$ ./installROS.sh -p ros-noetic-desktop -p ros-noetic-rgbd-launch

 This script installs a baseline ROS environment.
 There are several tasks: